 Given the depth to which the Internet is today embedded in the socio-economic fabric of many societies, any evolutionary approach to building the future Internet should strive to ensure full interoperability with the existing one to minimize disruption.

 Research and standardization play an important role in ensuring this interoperability, while facilitatingthe continuous development of the Internet and its capabilities.
-Significant work and research on IP-related issues and the future Internet is being conducted by many bodies at the national, regional and international levels.Some examples include: ITU; the Internet Engineering Task Force (IETF); US National Science Foundation (NSF) projects, including the Global Environment for Network Innovations (GENI) and Future Internet Design (FIND) projects; Japan’s NeW Generation Network (NWGN) research and development initiative, including the Akari project by Japan’s National Institute of ICT (NICT); and the European Union’s Future Internet Research & Experimentation (FIRE) initiative.
+Significant work and research on IP-related issues and the future Internet is being conducted by many entities at the national, regional and international levels.Some examples include: ITU; the Internet Engineering Task Force (IETF); US National Science Foundation (NSF) projects, including the Global Environment for Network Innovations (GENI) and Future Internet Design (FIND) projects; Japan’s NeW Generation Network (NWGN) research and development initiative, including the Akari project by Japan’s National Institute of ICT (NICT); and the European Union’s Future Internet Research & Experimentation (FIRE) initiative.

+Comments

+Are we serious that Internet is part of telecommunication infrastructure (wired and/or wireless?
+At recent WCIT-12, Internet was considered as a “Holly Word “and no one was allowed to pronounce it loudly otherwise the action could have had a severe consequences?

 2.3.3.2 Internet Naming and Addressing